Ludo09/ts.collections/README.md

 npm install
 ```

+Then set your favorite IDE (Webstorm, VS Code, etc.) to understand ES6 syntax.

-Then you can compile/transpile all .ts files into ES5 by doing:
+Finally you can compile/transpile all .ts files into ES5 by doing:
 ```bash
 tsc --target es5 --modules commonjs
 ```